Greg Urbas

-Greg Urbas is a retired head wrestling coach at St. Edward High School in Lakewood, Ohio.
+Greg Urbas is a former teacher and head wrestling coach at St. Edward High School in Lakewood, Ohio.

 Military career

 From 1973–1977, Urbas was an officer in the United States Marine Corps.

 Teaching career

-While at St. Edwards, Urbas was a math teacher.
+While at St. Edward High School, Urbas was a math teacher.
 He currently serves as a math tutor.

 Coaching career

-Urbas was head coach at St. Edward for 29 years where he won 24 state titles and 4 national titles.
+Urbas was head coach at St. Edward for 29 years, from 1989 to 2018, where his teams won 24 state titles and 4 national titles.
 In 1998, Urbas was named national wrestling coach of the year by the National High School Coaches Association.